jenineharris/academic-hive-2021/README.md

 # 2021 Research Bootcamp

-## Getting Started in R INSTRUCTIONS
+## Getting Started in R Workshop Instructions

 R is a statistical software that is <a href = "https://www.r-project.org">free, open-source, and can run on most operating systems</a>.
 This means that anyone in the world with access to a computer and the internet can use it and anyone in the world can contribute to the development of new tools in R.